Equal Opportunity Policy (EEO)

-Superior Group (Superior Talent Resources, Inc.; Superior Workforce Solutions, Inc.; Superior Shared Services, Inc.; Superior Design Co., Inc.; Superior IT Innovations, Inc.; and Superior Workforce Solutions, Corp.) administers its personnel policies and conducts its employment practices in a manner that treats each employee and applicant for employment on the basis of merit and experience, without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability, or veteran status.
+Superior Group (Superior Talent Resources, Inc.; Broadleaf Results, Inc.; Superior Shared Services, Inc.; Superior Design Co., Inc.; Superior IT Innovations, Inc.; and Superior Workforce Solutions, Corp.) administers its personnel policies and conducts its employment practices in a manner that treats each employee and applicant for employment on the basis of merit and experience, without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability, or veteran status.

 The Equal Opportunity Policy of the company is based upon the philosophy that people should be treated fairly, with dignity; and upon the belief that citizens in a free society have the right to self-determination without fear of discrimination as to personal preference or characteristics beyond their control.
 Experience continues to confirm our belief that it is good business to have and support personnel policies and practices with a strong commitment to equal opportunity.

 In the application of our Equal Opportunity Policy, managers are responsible to ensure that:

 - Recruitment and placement for every level and job classification are conducted without regard to an individual’s race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability or veteran status.

 - Decisions on promotions and transfers are in keeping with equal opportunity principles and are based on qualifications as they relate to the requirements of the job for which the person is being considered.

 - Personnel policies, practices and actions are applied fairly to all employees.

 - Affirmative Action Plans will be implemented within our organizational units.